 - Cut off any large stalks and discard.
 Place the rapini in a sink filled with water to wash off any dirt and sprays.

 - Add 2″ of water and rapini to a large pot, then bring to boil.
 The water doesn’t need to cover the rapini.

 - Boil for 3-5 minutes then strain out water.

 - Add oil to a skillet on medium-high heat then add garlic, cook for 1 minute.

 - Add pepperoncini and rapini and cook for 2 minutes then remove from heat and serve.

 - Season with salt flakes and sprinkle with Parmesan cheese.

 Rapini is a dark green, leafy vegetable that is similar in appearance to broccolini but a lot more bitter in flavor.
-The excessive bitter taste can be used effectively to balance a dish.
+This bitter taste is great for balancing dishes.
 If you have a heavy meat dish, rapini will provide some fresh relief.

-Rapini is usually served as a side-dish.
-It could also be added to orecchiette, artichokes and sausage to make Orecchiette Con Salsiccia e Rapini, a much loved Italian dish.
-For something a little more simple, add the cooked rapini to a piece of toast and melt some pecorino or cojija on top.
-A divine combination!
+Rapini is usually served as a side dish.
+It could also be added to orecchiette, artichokes and sausage to make Orecchiette Con Salsiccia e Rapini, a much-loved Italian dish.
+For something simpler, add the cooked rapini to a piece of toast and melt some pecorino or cotija on top.